alternyxx/Edexcel-Pseudocode/README.md

 A Pearon Internation GCSEs pseudocode to Python transpiler!
 ## TO DO
 Currently all the transpiler supports is variables and the print function!
+Don't know how to implment column indexes for python for arrays but did implement arrays